Tc Pipelines Lp (NYSE:TRP) Announces Quarterly Dividend of $0.61

 Tc Pipelines Lp (NYSE:TRP) (TSE:TRP) announced a quarterly dividend on Friday, July 31st, Wall Street Journal reports.
 Shareholders of record on Wednesday, September 30th will be paid a dividend of 0.6072 per share by the pipeline company on Friday, October 30th.
-This represents a $2.43 annualized dividend and a dividend yield of 5.45%.
-The ex-dividend date is Tuesday, September 29th.
+This represents a $2.43 dividend on an annualized basis and a yield of 5.45%.
+The ex-dividend date of this dividend is Tuesday, September 29th.

-A number of analysts recently commented on the stock.
-Wells Fargo & Company upped their price objective on shares of Tc Pipelines from $70.00 to $73.00 and gave the company an “overweight” rating in a research report on Thursday, August 6th.
-Zacks Investment Research upgraded shares of Tc Pipelines from a “hold” rating to a “buy” rating and set a $45.00 price objective for the company in a research note on Tuesday, July 7th.
-US Capital Advisors initiated coverage on shares of Tc Pipelines in a research note on Friday, July 10th.
+A number of equities analysts recently weighed in on the stock.
+Morgan Stanley raised shares of Tc Pipelines from an “equal weight” rating to an “overweight” rating and lifted their target price for the stock from $64.00 to $70.00 in a research note on Monday, June 1st.
+BMO Capital Markets lifted their price target on shares of Tc Pipelines from $65.00 to $68.00 and gave the company a “market perform” rating in a research note on Thursday, August 6th.
+US Capital Advisors assumed coverage on shares of Tc Pipelines in a research note on Friday, July 10th.
 They issued a “buy” rating for the company.
-BMO Capital Markets raised their target price on shares of Tc Pipelines from $65.00 to $68.00 and gave the company a “market perform” rating in a research note on Thursday, August 6th.
-Finally, Morgan Stanley upgraded shares of Tc Pipelines from an “equal weight” rating to an “overweight” rating and raised their target price for the company from $64.00 to $70.00 in a research note on Monday, June 1st.
-Five investment analysts have rated the stock with a hold rating and eighteen have given a buy rating to the stock.
-Tc Pipelines presently has a consensus rating of “Buy” and an average target price of $67.33.
+Wells Fargo & Company lifted their price objective on shares of Tc Pipelines from $70.00 to $73.00 and gave the company an “overweight” rating in a report on Thursday, August 6th.
+Finally, Evercore ISI began coverage on shares of Tc Pipelines in a report on Monday, June 15th.
+They set a “buy” rating on the stock.
+Five equities research analysts have rated the stock with a hold rating and eighteen have given a buy rating to the company’s stock.
+The company currently has a consensus rating of “Buy” and an average target price of $67.33.

 TC Energy Corporation operates as an energy infrastructure company in North America.
 It operates through Canadian Natural Gas Pipelines, U.S. Natural Gas Pipelines, Mexico Natural Gas Pipelines, Liquids Pipelines, and Energy segments.
 The company transports natural gas to local distribution companies, power generation plants, industrial facilities, interconnecting pipelines, and other businesses.